 When space is at a premium, it’s worth considering elements with multiple functions to design a compact kitchen.
-This will not only make your day-today life easier, it will also give you more storage space.
+This will not only make your day-to-day life easier, it will also give you more storage space.
 For example, built-in ovens that are a combination of microwave and electric are a great option.
 Alternatively, you may want to go for a SteamAid™ oven that combines the power of steam with the functions of traditional ovens.
-For families with no additional laundry room and small kitchens, washer dryers are great space-saving options.

 Double-function appliances and furniture also fit well in with minimalist kitchen design.
 The minimalist lifestyle offers a way for small kitchens to be more compact and free of clutter.
 Minimalism does not mean doing away with all your possessions, if that’s what you’re thinking.
 It does, however entail that you pare down with purpose and create a calming environment.
 Check out our tips on how to create a minimalist kitchen for more inspiration.

 There are plenty of clever interior design tricks you can incorporate into your kitchen decor to give the illusion of more space in a small kitchen.
 Try using reflective surfaces in your kitchen design – this doesn’t have to mean mirrors.
 In fact, anything from stainless steel appliances to a high-gloss finish on your cabinets could add a little extra light.
 And of course, opting for light colors such as shades of white or light blues can make any space feel lighter and larger than it actually is.
 Check out our post on how to create a brighter kitchen for more ideas.